asmit-a/pic-16b-project/README.md

 ### **PAGE ONE TITLE WHOSE NAME I FORGOT**

 This page is simple, displaying a `Plotly` graph that shows how the median age of first marriage in California has changed over time.
-This page offers little functionality beyond the user being able to interact with the plot, and is primarily present for purpose of showing users what kinds of _isualizations the user can expect from our next page.
+This page offers little functionality beyond the user being able to interact with the plot, and is primarily present for purpose of showing users what kinds of visualizations the user can expect from our next page.

 ### Request A Visualization